Introduction

 TSC1/TSC2 mutations inactivate the inhibitory TSC protein complex, allowing aberrant activation of the mTOR pathways.
 The role of mTOR is to regulate cell growth and metabolism through the multimeric complexes mTORC1 and mTORC2.
 The complex mTORC1 integrates inputs from growth factors, amino acids, energy status, and hypoxia stressors to phosphorylate p70S6K and 4E-BP1 and promote cell proliferation.
 Without the TSC protein complex, the RAS homolog Rheb hyperactivates mTORC1.
 This reprogramming inhibits autophagy and favors anaerobic glycolysis.
 Therefore, mTORC1 aids solid tumor formation.[8][14]

 The mTOR pathway is especially significant in the central nervous and dermatologic systems.
 This pathway involves neurocortical lamination, neuronal migration, dendrite arborization, and neuronal polarity.
 Abnormalities in these processes contribute to the epilepsy and neurocognitive issues found in TSC.
 The hyperactivity of mTOR also inhibits melanogenesis, leading to hypopigmented areas.[12][14]
+Tuberous sclerosis is also associated with vascular epithelial growth factor D, VEGF-D. Higher levels have especially been associated with lymphangioleiomyomatosis and renal angiomyolipomas, and levels of VEGF-D have been shown to decrease with mTOR inhibition.
+However, this is not commonly measured outside of research settings.[14]

 Epidemiology

 Tuberous sclerosis complex affects approximately 1 in 6000 to 1 in 10,000 live births, with an overall prevalence of 1 in 20,000.
 Clinical presentation is extremely variable, usually affecting multiple organs and involving all racial groups.[1]
 In a longitudinal study involving 125 patients, the median age of presentation was 7 months.[9]
-Pulmonary lymphangioleiomyomatosis is usually diagnosed in females with TSC around age 35.[7]
+Pulmonary lymphangioleiomyomatosis is usually diagnosed in women with TSC around age 35.[7]

 Pathophysiology